 As an example, it is common to find graphic images and chat messages on the computers or phones of sex offenders.
 Likewise, victims would generally become reclusive after such a sex crime was committed against them, so should there be evidence of normal social activities as opposed to withdrawal, suspicion may be raised as to the credibility of the claim.

-Helping Your Case if Accused of a Sex Crime
+Helping Your Sex Crimes Case if Accused of a Sex Crime

 It is highly recommended that you do not discuss the allegations or accusations immediately with the police.
 Being arrested can cause high emotions, and people will often have difficulty explaining their story under such pressure.
 Innocent people can end up prosecuted simply by presenting facts inaccurately due to nervousness or embarrassment.

-When you are arrested, the first thing to do is contact an attorney, or ask your family to contact an attorney.
+When you are arrested, the first thing to do is contact an attorney, or ask your family to contact a Los Angeles Sex Crimes attorney.
 Once that is done, the person is represented and the police are not permitted to talk to him or her.
 The family and/or attorney can negotiate your release, and after this time we can meet at our office to review the police report, discuss the allegations and victim/witness statements, and then decide how to proceed.
 After gathering whatever resources are available to assist in defending the case, our attorneys can then agree to a police interview.

 Sex crimes are highly emotional and it is vital to gather any available resources in order to defend such cases.
 Once the emotion is taken out of a case, we can then carefully consider all the facts and evidence to determine if what has been presented to us is believable.